Architecture of Tunisia: Religious and funerary architecture

-Husaynid period

 Under Husayn ibn Ali (r.
 1705–1735), founder of the Husaynid dynasty, the Zawiya (mausoleum complex) of Sidi Qasim al-Jalizi, was restored and expanded.
 A decorated courtyard had previously been added to the mausoleum in the 17th century, and Husayn added to the complex a nine-bay prayer hall.
-He also transformed the Bardo Palace into a massive fortified complex with various amenities including a mosque, a madrasa, a hammam and a market.
-It continued to be expanded by later rulers.

 Husayn's successor, 'Ali Pasha (r.
 1740–1765), built four madrasas, more than any other previous ruler in Tunisia.
 The madrasas he built are distinguished by their rich decoration of marble paneling, carved stucco, and Qallalin tiles.
 Two of them, the Madrasa al-Bashiya (1752) and the Madrasa as-Slimaniyya (1754), are located behind the Zaytuna Mosque, near his mausoleum.

-Various other palaces were also built in Tunis and the surrounding areas in the Husaynid period.
-'Ali's son, Hammuda, built another palace, the Dar al-Bey, near the Kasbah of the city, and another one called the Manuba (or Mannouba) Palace.
-A summerhouse from the latter was relocated in the 19th century to the present-day Belvedere Park in Tunis.
-Other examples of private mansions built in the old city of Tunis during this period include Dar Hussein, built in the 18th century and expanded and decorated again in the early 19th century, the Dar Ben Abdallah, dated to 1796, and Dar Lasram, built in the early 19th century.
-Traditional Tunisian houses of this era, like those of preceding periods, were centered around a square or rectangular interior courtyard, around which most rooms were arranged.
-Arcaded galleries usually ran along each side of the courtyard, or sometimes on two sides facing each other.
-The largest rooms were transversal rectangular halls connected to the courtyards, or "T"-shaped halls with a part of the room projecting outwards at the middle back of the hall.
-Few windows opened to the outside, with most of the light being provided by the courtyard, and most embellishments were concentrated on the inside.

 Most of the Husaynid beys, along with many of their family members and close associates, were buried in a mausoleum known as Turbet el-Bey, which includes decorative details in an Italianate style.
 One of the last and most impressive Husaynid-era mosques is the Mosque of Yusuf Sahib al-Taba' (one of Hamuda's ministers) in Tunis, built between 1808 and 1814.
 It is similar again to the Yusuf Dey Mosque, with decoration mixing both local and European influences.